Fluent Commerce Logo

 When should you use direct updates?

-Direct updates are designed to be used when the number of Inventory updates is quite small, less than 1000 updates.
-Using direct updates results in quicker processing of inventory vs batch uploads when operating at these lower inventory volumes.
+Direct updates are designed for use when the number of updates is quite small, less than 1000.
+Using direct updates results in quicker processing of vs. batch uploads when operating at these lower volumes.

-The direct updates are best used in conjunction with batch inventory updates.
-When a specific job has 1000 or fewer updates, direct updates should be used, if the job has >1000 updates, the batch should be used.
+Direct updates are best used in conjunction with batch updates.
+When a specific job has 1000 or fewer updates, direct updates should be used; if the job has more than 1000 updates, the batch should be used.

 Capabilities of the platform this process uses